People on probation

 Q – Who are User Voice?

 User Voice are a charity set up and run by people who have been in prison and on probation.
-They are independent and service user led.
+They are independent and led by people on probation.
 For more information visit the User Voice website.

 Q – How do you select people to be interviewed?